What Is a SIM Swap Scam and How Can You Prevent Them?

 How Does a SIM Swap Scam Work?

-While there’s some work to be done behind the scenes before a criminal can truly initiate a SIM swap scam, these scams generally begin when a criminal contacts a mobile carrier to request a new SIM card.
+While there’s some work to be done behind the scenes before a criminal can truly initiate a SIM swap scam, which I’ll speak on momentarily, these scams generally begin when a criminal contacts a mobile carrier to request a new SIM card.
 While in reality, the criminal is posing as someone else, requesting a new SIM card in and of itself generally isn’t an unusual action.
 The criminal can simply claim that they lost their mobile device or that the device and/or SIM card have been damaged beyond repair—both very reasonable claims.

 This is when the scam truly begins; at this point, the mobile carrier will likely ask for a full name, the phone number associated with the account, and a PIN number that was created when the account was opened.
 While a PIN number may sound secure enough, in reality, mobile users frequently forget PIN numbers themselves and often request to change them.
 A user that wishes to change their mobile account’s PIN number will generally be required to provide some form of personally identifiable information, often times like the last four digits of their social security number, along with possibly answering some security questions.